 3. Dim Sum & Duck, King’s Cross

 Despite the number of venues around London that command a queue, few and far between are actually worth the queue.
 After all, expectations rise exponentially as you spend longer waiting and anticipating.
-And if you’re queuing up – the hype has probably already raised your base standards.
-Such an experience is not the case at Dim Sum & Duck.
-The intimate venue doesn’t boast tons of seats, but it does boast an extensive menu of authentic Cantonese cuisine that is well worth waiting for.
-Did anyone say ‘best dim sum in London’?
+But one place that really is worth standing in line for is Dim Sum & Duck.
+The intimate venue doesn’t boast tons of seats, but it does have an extensive menu of authentic Cantonese cuisine that is well worth waiting for.
+Did someone say ‘best dim sum in London’?
 At these prices, it’s hard to argue with this affordable Michelin Guide pick.

 What did the Michelin Guide say?